-The LINCOLN COURT mixed use development is an ambitious one but meets a variety of community needs.
-Plans are to develop on the 15 acre Back 40 Subdivision on the West End of Cheyenne, Wyoming consistent with the approved Missile Driver Corridor Plan.
+The West End Neighborhood mixed use development is an ambitious one but meets a variety of community needs.
+Plans are to develop in the West End of Cheyenne, Wyoming consistent with the approved Missile Driver Corridor Plan.

-The Lincoln Court project targets the affordable housing need with purchase price-points between $200,000 to $300,000.
+The West End Neighborhood project targets a large affordable housing need in Cheyenne.
 The vast majority of those needing housing will be those households who earn between 0 and 80% of the county’s Median Family Income.
 The project will work with Habitat for Humanity and the Wyoming Community Development Authority (WCDA) programs for first-time home buyers.